rcedgar/palm_annot/README.md

 3. Make sure execute permission is set on `~/palm_annot/bin/*` and `~/palm_annot/py/*`.

+### FASTA labels

+FASTA labels must be unique after truncating at first white space or pipe character (vertical bar, '|').
+If you are using an ORF-finder or 6-frame translation software which appends information such as coordinates and frame after white space, you must post-process the FASTA file to ensure that labels are unique, e.g. by replacing blanks with underscores.

 ### palm_nuc_search.py

 Search nucleotide sequences, e.g contigs or genomes, for RdRp and RdRp-like sequences.
 Output is the subset of input